 For those of us with fine hair, smoothing products are a double-edged sword.
 Yes, they do help us keep frizz, a.k.a. public enemy no. 1, at bay, but a lot of the time, the payoff is substantially limper-looking hair—something us fine-haired types are not really willing to risk.
 This Catch 22 then becomes too much of a headache, so looking for keratin hair treatment for thin hair just falls off our list of priorities.

 But guess what?
 Turns out there’s a way we can actually have our cake and hair flip it too.
-Read on to learn about keratin treatment for thin hair and see exactly how you can care for your hair type at home:
+Read on to learn about keratin treatment for thin hair and get inspired to care for your hair type at home:

 Keratin Treatment for Thin Hair

 Learn more about a professional keratin smoothing treatment and keratin hair care in general:

 First things first, what is a keratin treatment?
 Keratin is a protein naturally found in your hair, skin, and nails.
 When you add keratin protein for hair to your regular hair care regimen as an ingredient, it can serve as protection against damage.
 Keratin has the ability to both repair and protect, helping you rewind damage that’s been done.
 It can also guard against future trouble by reinforcing proteins in the hair shaft lost by heat, over-styling, or chemical processing.

 The truth is, keratin treatments come in many different forms: There are in-salon professional treatments, keratin-infused shampoos and conditioners, and of course, keratin-based styling products.
 While many people do love the silky smooth benefits of an in-salon professional treatment, not everyone is a candidate for one.
 Those with thin or thinning hair might find that the treatment can either be too harsh on their thin strands or flatten them, thereby making the appearance of their thinning hair more noticeable.